David's Mighty Warriors: The Three

-The Three are named Ishbaal the Tahkemonite ("thou will make me wise"), Eleazar ("God has helped") son of Dodo ("his beloved") the Ahohite ("brother of rest"), and Shammah son of Agee the Hararite.
+The Three are Ishbaal the Tahkemonite, Eleazar son of Dodo the Ahohite, and Shammah son of Agee the Hararite.

-The Three are also mentioned in the Book of Chronicles.
+The Book of Chronicles also mentions the Three.
 According to one reading, the first of these three is named as Jashobeam instead.
-However, the Septuagint version of the same passage presents a name that scholars regard as clearly being a transliteration from Isbosheth—the euphemism employed in some parts of the Bible for the name Ishbaal.
-Hence the first member of The Three was possibly Ishbaal, Saul's son and heir; the text having become corrupted either deliberately (e.g. due to an editor that sought to downplay Ishbaal's heroism) or accidentally.
-According to other translations following the Masoretic text more closely, Jashobeam is the head of "thirty" or "chief officers" but not even part of the Three.

-Ishbaal is described as being the leader and is said to have killed 800 men in a single encounter.
+However, the Septuagint version of the same passage presents a name that scholars regard as clearly being a transliteration from Isbosheth— the euphemism employed in some parts of the Bible for the name Ishbaal.
+Hence, the first member of The Three was possibly Ishbaal, Saul's son and heir; the text had become corrupted either deliberately (e.g. due to an editor who sought to downplay Ishbaal's heroism) or accidentally.
+According to other translations following the Masoretic text more closely, Jashobeam is the head of "thirty" or "chief officers" but not even part of the Three.Ishbaal is described as being the leader and is said to have killed 800 men in a single encounter.
 Ishbaal is also described as a Tahkemonite, which is probably a corruption of Hacmonite, the latter being how he is described by the Book of Chronicles.

-Eleazar is described as standing his ground against the Philistines at Pas Dammim when the rest of the Hebrews ran away, and as successfully defeating them.
-Similarly Shammah is described as having stood his ground when the Philistines attacked a "field of ripe lentils" despite the rest of his associates dispersing, and as having defeated the attackers.
+Eleazar is described as standing his ground against the Philistines at Pas Dammim when the rest of the Hebrews ran away and as successfully defeated them.
+Similarly, Shammah is described as having stood his ground when the Philistines attacked a "field of ripe lentils" despite the rest of his associates dispersing and as having defeated the attackers.

 The Thirty

 The Thirty are not heavily described by the text, merely listed.
-There are several differences between the ancient manuscripts of the list, whether they are of the Masoretic text or of the Septuagint.
-Textual scholars generally consider the Septuagint to be more reliable than the Masoretic text in regard to this list, particularly since the Masoretic text of Chronicles matches the Septuagint version of the Books of Samuel more closely than the Masoretic version.
-In addition there are a few places where it is uncertain whether one person is referred to or if it is two people.
+There are several differences between the ancient manuscripts of the list, whether they are of the Masoretic Text or the Septuagint.
+Textual scholars generally consider the Septuagint more reliable than the Masoretic Text regarding this list, particularly since the Masoretic Text of Chronicles matches the Septuagint version of the Books of Samuel more closely than the Masoretic version.
+In addition, there are a few places where it is uncertain whether one person is referred to or if it is two people.
 The individuals that are clearly identified are: